mhvwerts/ddm-toolkit/README.md

 ### Working towards documentation using Sphinx

-For the future, we intend to use [Sphinx](https://www.sphinx-doc.org) for creating the documentation.
+For future documentation, we intend to use [Sphinx](https://www.sphinx-doc.org).

 The `doc\` folder was initialized using `sphinx-quickstart`.
-Therefore, it is easy to build the documentation.

-From within the `doc\` folder, run the following:
+To build documentation, run the following from within the `doc\` folder:

 ```
 make html